danielchathcock98/iwt-wot/README.md

 ### Run code

 Can run baselines.py and makeFigures.py independently.
 To run iwt-wot.ipynb, open it in a Jupyter notebook.
 Ignore the first 4 cells (only necessary if running in Google Colab).
 In 5th cell, change DRIVE_DIR path to reflect the location of the iwt-wot directory (should be the working directory, unless you moved iwt-wot.ipynb).
 Then all other cells can be run as usual.

+To reproduce the results of our project, just follow the guidance in the Markdown cells.
+They show which cells to run for training and testing of each sub-task.